Skip to Main Content

 How do I apply for a joint personal loan?

-The actual process to apply will vary from lender to lender, but here are the most important steps you’ll take along the way:
+The actual process to apply varies from lender to lender, but here are the most important steps:

-• Discuss it with your co-borrower: When entering into a financial partnership with someone, it’s best to be very clear on both of your expectations.
+• Discuss it with your co-borrower: When entering into a financial partnership, it's best to be very clear on both of your expectations.
 How much are you borrowing?
-Will you both be splitting the cost of each monthly payment?
-Do you both agree on exactly how you’ll use the money?
-In some situations this may seem very straightforward — like a married couple with integrated finances borrowing for a well-researched home improvement project — but in others, things may require more discussion.
-Get on the same page before making any other decisions.
+Will you be splitting the cost of each monthly payment?
+Do you agree on exactly how you'll use the money?

-• Pull both of your credit scores: Pull a credit report for each of the borrowers and review.
-If one or both of your credit scores is low, it may be worthwhile to take the time to boost it prior to applying so you can qualify for the best interest rates available.
+• Check your credit scores: Check the credit scores of you and your co-borrower before applying.
+If one (or both) of your scores is low, take the time to boost it prior to applying to improve your chances of qualifying for a lower interest rate.

-• Prequalify for multiple loans: Many lenders will allow you to prequalify for a loan.
-This means entering your basic information, estimated income, and other details.
-You will then be shown an estimation of the rates and terms you may be eligible for.
-Prequalification is not an offer of credit, and your final rate could be higher.
+• Prequalify for multiple loans: Many lenders allow you to prequalify for a loan.
+This means entering basic personal information, estimated income, and other details.
+You can get an estimate of the rates and terms you may be eligible for and which lenders are likely to approve your application.
+Prequalification is not an offer of credit, and your final rate could be different.

-• Compare terms: Once you have quotes from multiple lenders, compare APRs, loan amounts, repayment terms, and other factors.
-You’re looking for the loan with the lowest cost of borrowing, with a monthly payment you are confident you will be able to afford.
+• Compare terms: Once you have quotes from multiple lenders, compare APRs, loan amounts, repayment terms, and other factors like origination fees.
+You're looking for the loan with the lowest cost of borrowing, with a monthly payment you are confident you can afford.

-• Finalize the loan: Once you’ve identified the best option, finish the paperwork and apply.
-At this point the lender will conduct a hard credit check, which could bring your score down by a few points temporarily.
-If approved, you’ll need to go back to the lender and submit documentation and sign the final contract.
+• Apply: Once you've identified the best option, finish the paperwork to apply.
+At this point, most lenders will conduct a hard credit check, which could bring your score down temporarily.

 • Prepare for repayment: Once you receive your funds, make sure you're prepared to repay your loan in full and on time.
 Set up automatic payments, or create a calendar reminder.